dofumo/Eri-Exam-Cheater/README.md

 * **One-Click Copy:** Instantly copy both the original question and Gemini's response to your clipboard.

 ## 🛠️ Installation
-No coding knowledge is required to install Eri.

 1. Download this repository by clicking **Code → Download ZIP**.
 2. Extract the downloaded ZIP file to a folder on your computer.